Viewing Audit Log Events

 Audit provides records of API operations performed against supported services as a list of log events.
 The service logs events at both the tenant and compartment level.

 When viewing events logged by Audit, you might be interested in specific activities that happened in the tenancy or compartment and who was responsible for the activity.
-You will need to know that the approximate time and date something happened and the compartment in which it happened to display a list of log events that includes the activity in question.
+You will need to know the approximate time and date something happened and the compartment in which it happened to display a list of log events that includes the activity in question.
 List log events by specifying a time range on the 24-hour clock in Greenwich Mean Time (GMT), calculating the offset for your local time zone, as appropriate.
 New activity is appended to the existing list, usually within 15 minutes of the API call, though processing time can vary.

 Required IAM Policy